Electron runaway in ASDEX Upgrade experiments of varying core temperature: Electron runaway in ASDEX Upgrade 33108

-As the generation of Dreicer runaway electrons is, in a simple picture, exponentially sensitive to $-E_{\rm D}/E_\parallel$ \citep{Connor75}, a seed population of up to 18~kA/m$^2$ is established in the vicinity of the $q=2$ surface.
-During the thermal quench following, the electric field increases globally up to about $3\%~E_{\rm D}$ as the rapidly decaying Ohmic current is distributed inside the $q=2$ surface more evenly.
-Under these conditions, the impact of the Dreicer mechanism is noticeably reduced, thus causing less runaway inside the $q=2$ surface.
+During the thermal quench following, the electric field inside the $q=2$ surface increases up to about $3\%~E_{\rm D}$ as the rapidly decaying Ohmic current is distributed inside the $q=2$ surface more evenly.
+However due to the aforementioned exponential sensitivity, only a small population of additional runaway electrons is generated.
 Until the end of the thermal quench, the Dreicer mechanism produces a runaway current of 1.1~kA, constituting only around $0.3\%$ of the total post-disruption runaway current.
 Consequently, the Dreicer mechanism is relevant only for establishing a small seed population of runaways.

 The hot-tail mechanism for the generation of runaways becomes important during rapid decrease of the electron temperature.
 Prior to the thermal quench during the inward propagation of the cold gas front, these conditions are not met.
-Only with the onset of the thermal quench, a noticeable population of hot-tails runaways is created inside the $q=2$ surface (see figure~\ref{fig_2:RE_current_densities}).
+Only with the onset of the thermal quench, a noticeable population of hot-tails runaways is created inside the $q=2$ surface (see figure~\ref{fig_2}).
 Importantly, significant generation of more than 1~kA/m$^2$ of hot-tail current density occurs predominantly inside $\rho = 0.4$, i.e. in the region where on-axis ECRH was applied prior to MGI.
 At the end of the thermal collapse, a total hot-tail current of 1.6~kA is obtained, being around 0.5\% of the post-disruption runaway current.
 Consequently, the hot-tail mechanism also provides only a small seed population of runaways in AUG \#33108.

 The largest hot-tail current density is observed off-axis at $\rho = 0.12$, while the on-axis current density amounts to only around $\max(j_{\rm hot})/6$ despite a larger pre-quench temperature.
-This seemingly contradictory behaviour can be understood by evaluating the dominant contributions of the hot-tail model of equation~\eqref{eq_2.4:hottail_density}, thus obtaining the simplified expression (see equation~\eqref{eq_A9:hottail_density_estimate} of appendix~\ref{sec_A:approximation_of_the_hottail_density})
+This seemingly contradictory behaviour can be understood by evaluating the dominant contributions of the hot-tail model of equation~\eqref{eq_2.3}, thus obtaining the simplified expression (see equation~\eqref{eq_A9} of appendix~\ref{sec_A})